open-telemetry/opentelemetry-js/experimental/packages/exporter-logs-otlp-proto/README.md

 npm install --save @opentelemetry/exporter-logs-otlp-proto
 ```

-## Service Name
+## Further Documentation

-The OpenTelemetry Collector Exporter does not have a service name configuration.
-In order to set the service name, use the `service.name` resource attribute as prescribed in the [OpenTelemetry Resource Semantic Conventions][semconv-resource-service-name].
+To see documentation and sample code for the traces exporter, as well as instructions for using TLS, see the [exporter-trace-otlp-proto package][trace-exporter-url].
-To see documentation and sample code for the logs exporter, see the [exporter-metrics-otlp-proto package][logs-exporter-url]
+To see documentation and sample code for the metric exporter, see the [exporter-trace-otlp-proto package][metrics-exporter-url].

 ## Example Setup